 Some financial advisors require clients to invest a certain level of assets in order to start or maintain a relationship with them.
 For example, one financial advisor might work with clients who have at least $100,000 in investable assets, while another advisor might require a minimum of $10 million in assets.
 On the other hand, there are also advisors that don’t have any account or asset minimums as they typically charge financial planning fees.
-These account minimum differences is a good indication of the types of clients an advisor typically works with and if you would be a good fit for you.
+These account minimum differences is a good indication of the types of clients an advisor typically works with and if they would be a good fit for you.

-How Often Will We Meet Or Communicate?
+How Often Will We Meet And Communicate?

 What’s Your Succession Plan?

-Before starting a relationship with a financial advisor, it’s very important to know what would happen to their clients if something unexpected happened to them.
-Advisors are in the business of helping others plan for their goals as well as a worst case scenario.
+Before starting a relationship with a financial advisor, it is very important to know what would happen to their clients if something unexpected happened to them.
+Advisors are in the business of helping others plan for their goals as well as a worst-case scenario.
 You would hope that your financial planner has also planned for unexpected scenarios.
 Advisors understand that their career won’t last forever, yet many of them don’t have a succession plan in place in case they exit the business by choice or for some unforeseen reason.
 Ask to see a Business Continuity Plan as well as a Succession Plan from your advisor.
 Whether your advisor is young or old, they should be ready to make sure that their clients are taken care of, if they are not around.

-Luckily there are many types of financial professionals out there.
+There are many types of financial professionals out there.
 So it’s important that you interview a few of them and find one who aligns with your goals, needs and wants in this relationship.
 Like any other type of relationship, trust is the most important factor.
 At the end of the day, you are hiring a financial advisor to help you plan for the precious years of your life and handle your money.
-Hopefully asking these questions will help you identify an advisor that you would like to work with and help start the relationship on the right foot.
+Hopefully asking these questions will help you identify an advisor that you would like to work with and help start the relationship out on the right foot.